com-480-data-visualization/project-2023-dunkdata/milestone2.md

 _MVP:_ given a team, season and player, show a graph of the teams that player has played for on a map

 _Extensions:_ given a team and season, show the trajectories for all players of that team on the same map (greyed out), and allow user to hover/select a specific player to highlight their trajectory.
-Make the graph directed.
+Make the graph directed (either with animations or arrows).
 Include the players’ pre-NBA team, (either college or professional)

 ### Tools